 - Volunteer at a shelter or Soup Kitchen

-- Consider fostering a child in your home (in the county that our church resides, there is only ONE foster family, but many children in need).
+- Consider fostering a child in your home (in the county where our church resides, there is only ONE foster family, but many children in need).

 - Prepare a few “Blessing Bags” to keep in your car.
 Give them to the homeless that you encounter.
 You have no idea how much that simple gesture will impact another.